fr4nk3nst1ner/trufflehog4/Readme.md

 - Store tokens securely and never commit them to version control
 - Use appropriate access tokens with minimal required permissions
 - Be mindful of rate limits when scanning large organizations
-- Consider using `--verify` for more accurate results
+- Consider using `--verify` for more accurate results but careful as it can trigger alers
-- Clean up downloaded images after scanning using `--retain-image=false`
+- Clean up downloaded images after scanning, default uses `--retain-image=false`

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License